lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

       server.
 Also shows config info for NICs on a system. ifconfig allows the users to also configure NICs such as enabling promiscuous mode.

 - tcpdump

+      Command line protocol analyzer.
+Captures packets which can also be analyzed in Wireshark.

 - nmap

+      Network scanner.
+Identifies host and IP addresses, protocols and running services, and operating system of the host.

 - netcat

+      Commandline tool that can remotely administer servers.
+Can also be used for banner grabbing (getting information about a computer and its running services).
+Can port scan.

 ### 2.3 Given a scenario, troubleshoot common security issues.